LunarLambda/meson-gba/book/README.md

 # Introduction

-**meson-gba** is a toolkit for developing Game Boy Advance homebrew using the [Meson][meson] build system.
+**meson-gba** is a toolkit for developing Game Boy Advance homebrew using the [Meson](https://mesonbuild.com) build system.
 It aims to make building homebrew much simpler and provides easy access to many different libraries and tools, making transitioning from the existing Makefile-based setups easy.